Top 50+ Python Interview Questions and Answers

 • This allows you to analyze and summarize data based on categorical groupings.

-Ans: Selenium is an open-source tool used to automate web browsers.
-It allows you to write scripts in Python to control a browser's actions, such as navigating, clicking, and inputting data.
+Selenium is an open-source tool for automating web browsers.
+It allows you to write Python scripts to control a browser's actions, such as navigating, clicking, and inputting data.

 Example